 Regulation of Autonomic Arousal

-The autonomic nervous system is responsible for the fight-flight-or-freeze reaction and the rest-and-digest response.
+The autonomic nervous system controls the the fight-flight-or-freeze reaction and the rest-and-digest response.
 By integrating mind and body with awareness, mindful observation, and somatic functioning, people can learn to regulate their nervous system and remain calm despite traumatic memories and other intrusive symptoms.2

 How Much Does Sensorimotor Therapy Cost?

 Sensorimotor therapy does not have a uniform, set rate.
-Instead, each individual therapist sets their own rate.
-Typically, fees are determined by a practitioner’s geographic location, level of education, and experience.
+Typically, fees are determined by geographic location, level of education, and experience.

-Many insurance companies are increasingly covering mental health therapy, but what they cover must be evidence-based and approved as a treatment for a specific disorder.
-As we’ll explore below, SP does not yet have significant credible research studies indicating that it is a valid and reliable form of trauma therapy.
+Many insurance companies cover mental health therapy, but what they cover must be evidence-based and approved as a treatment for a specific disorder.
+Sensorimotor psychotherapy does not yet have significant credible research studies indicating that it is a valid and reliable form of trauma therapy.
 Its development, however, was informed by research.

 Because of this, sensorimotor therapy falls into a gray area, which means that some insurance companies might cover it and others might not.
 Check with your provider by calling the number on the back of your card or visiting their website.